vlohacks/encrack/README.md

 ## Features
 ### Matching modules
 The program allows to add easily different matching modules.
 Currently 2 modules are supported which most likely cover most usecases:
 * firstascii: checks the first numBytes being ascii 7 bit
 * libmagic:	uses libmagic to match data against mime type matchType.
 	(note: matchType can be a substring. text/plain also includes text/plain; charset: utf-16)
+* string: searches for a specific 'string' either on a specific 'position' or in the complete decrypted payload
 ### Cipher suggester
 If no cipher is known the program autogenerates a suitable list of ciphers.
 The suggester matches ciphers whose block size matches into the cipher text.